Beach Advisories – Simcoe County, Muskoka, Haliburton, Kawartha Lakes

 Courtesy Barrie360.com

-By Staff, July 31, 2025
+By Staff, July 3, 2026

 Simcoe County

-- Magnus Park Beach – Advisory
+- Gawley Park Beach – Advisory

-- Patterson Park Beach – Advisory
+- Pete Petterson Park Beach – Advisory

 Muskoka

-- Bass Lake Park – Advisory
+- Hanna Park Beach – Advisory

 During a swimming Advisory, the beach is posted with warning signs that the most recent water samples showed bacteria in numbers that may increase your risk of developing minor skin, eye, ear, nose, or throat infections or stomach illness.
 If you choose to swim during a swimming advisory, avoid dunking your head or swallowing the water.